 - Boost your laundry detergent’s cleaning power by sprinkling a handful on dirty clothes.

-- Use it to get rid of stale odors from cooling containers and thermos bottles and just able everywhere else!
+- Use it to get rid of stale odours from cooling containers and thermos bottles and just able everywhere else!

 - Relieve skin itch from insect bites and pain from sunburn.

-- Turn baking soda into modeling clay by combining it with one and 1/4 cups of water and one cup of cornstarch.
+- Turn baking soda into modelling clay by combining it with one and 1/4 cups of water and one cup of cornstarch.